Workplace Security & Access Control — The Fundamentals | Greetly

 - Gather appropriate contact information for each visitor

 - Record the reason for the visit, including the name of the host employee, the person the guest is coming to meet

 - Capture visitor photos and print a visitor badge, if required

 - Require all visitors to check out, recording the time of check out

 - Require the return of visitor badges

 The best visitor management systems combine a watchful staff member with a digital visitor check-in kiosk.
 Having a set of human eyes ensures that every person is actually checking in.
 It is all too easy to slip in through an open door behind someone else who has already checked in.

 In another scenario, a problematic guest — such as an angry ex-employee — can be flagged in the system.
-This red flag might require the ex-employee to meet with a corporate mediator or lawyer when on premises, be accompanied by a security officer or another employee, or prevent the person from entering the main building altogether, instead requiring them to remain in the lobby.
+This red flag might require the ex-employee to meet with a corporate mediator or lawyer when on-premises, be accompanied by a security officer or another employee, or prevent the person from entering the main building altogether, instead of requiring them to remain in the lobby.